Education in Bangladesh: Grading system

+Religious education

+Religious education is also included in the country's national curriculum.
+The national curriculum offers religious education for four of the most dominant religions in Bangladesh.
+It includes Islam, Hinduism, Buddhism and Christianity.
+Despite the fact that non-Muslims receive their own respective religious education in Bangladesh, a lot of schools don't have non-Muslim religion teachers.
+Due to this, a lot of non-Muslims students in Bangladesh have to study their religious subjects solo.
+Non-Muslim students tend to study their religious subjects alongside their parents, or study in coaching centers, or study alongside a tutor, or study with a local religious scholar, or study in their local religious monasteries or institutions.
+The schools that have religion teachers of different beliefs separate students to take class on their respective religions for the class period, then they mix up together again after finishing the class.
+However, Islamic Prophet Muhammad's life-related events and Hindu mythological stories like the Ramayana is also included in country's national curricula and taught to all students regardless of their religions, beliefs and caste in different classes in different subjects.
+Islamic History and Heritage is also included in humanities at college level.
+Islamic education in Bangladesh is heavily influenced by madrasahs.

-Current issues
+Current issues and areas for improvement

-Current government projects to promote the education of children in Bangladesh include compulsory primary education for all, free education for girls up to grade 10, stipends for female students, a nationwide integrated education system and a food-for-education literacy movement.
+Current government projects to promote the education of children in Bangladesh include compulsory primary education for all, free education for girls up to class 10, stipends for female students, a nationwide integrated education system and a food-for-education literacy movement.
 A large section of the country's national budget is set aside to help put these programs into action and to promote education and make it more accessible.
-Recent years have seen these efforts pay off and the Bangladesh education system is strides ahead of what it was only a few years ago.
-Now even national curriculum books from class 5 to class 12 are distributed freely among all students and schools.
+Recent years have seen these efforts making progress and the Bangladesh education system is ahead of what it was only a few years ago.
+Now, even national curriculum books from class 5 to class 12 are distributed freely among all students and schools.

 The educational system of Bangladesh faces several problems.
-In the past, Bangladesh education was primarily a British modelled upper class affair with all courses given in English and very little being done for the common people.
+In the past, Bangladesh education was primarily a British modelled upper-class affair with all courses given in English and very little being done for the common people.
 The Bangladesh education board has taken steps to leave such practices in the past and is looking forward to education as a way to provide a poverty-stricken nation with a brighter future.

-As Bangladesh is an overpopulated country, there is a huge demand to turn its population into labour, which is why proper education is needed and proper help from government in the educational sectors of Bangladesh is crucial.
+As Bangladesh is an overpopulated country, there is a huge demand to turn its population into labor, which is why proper education is needed and proper help from government in the educational sectors of Bangladesh is crucial.

 Universities and the existing system of academic curricula in Bangladesh are not still observed to be encouraging industry-oriented critical thinking and primarily utilizing rote-learning which encourages passivity under a corporatized model as well as the country has not implemented Outcome-based-Education (OBE) blended system yet, encompassing classroom and laboratory-based teachings with industry-oriented practical learnings for undergraduate and postgraduate engineering academic degrees.